 The gallery describes itself as “the place of enchantment” and focuses on a path centered on ceiling decorations, marble and terracotta sculptures, paintings and works of art that decorated the buildings of the Este family.
 But also the musical instruments and part of the ducal wardrobe that you will find on display will attract your attention for their surprising sumptuousness.

-Great works of art can be admired in the Galleria Estense in Modena, including the Madonna and Child by Correggio, the Crucifix by Guido Reni, the bust of Francesco I d’Este by Bernini and the portrait of Francesco I d’Este by Velázquez.
+Great works of art can be admired in the Galleria Estense, including the Madonna and Child by Correggio, the Crucifix by Guido Reni, the bust of Francesco I d’Este by Bernini and the portrait of Francesco I d’Este by Velázquez.

 The full ticket price is € 6,00 but it is reduced to € 2,00 for young people between 18 and 25 years old.